jamesmatuk/NeMO-FFA/paper_replication/README.txt

  file descriptions:

-  bfpca_simulation.R - This script replicates the simulation experiment performed in Section 4.2 of the main paper.
+  bffa_simulation.R - This script replicates the simulation experiment performed in Section 4.2 of the main paper.

-  fpca_growth_simulation.R - This script replicates the simulation experiment performed in Appendix E.
+  ffa_growth_simulation.R - This script replicates the simulation experiment performed in Appendix E.

-  fpca_reg_simulation.R - This script replicates the simulation experiment performed in Section 4.3 of the main paper.
+  ffa_reg_simulation.R - This script replicates the simulation experiment performed in Section 4.3 of the main paper.

-  fpca_simulation.R - This script replicates the simulation experiment performed in Section 4.1 of the main paper.
+  ffa_simulation.R - This script replicates the simulation experiment performed in Section 4.1 of the main paper.

   lambda_prior_study.R - This script replicates the prior illustration in Section 2.2.